+, Amount (₹ in Cr)

+2 Type and Nature of Investments Publicly traded Privately held

+Nil

-1 Amount (₹ in Cr) 2 Type and Nature of Investments Publicly traded Privately held Nil 3 The cumulative realized gains (losses) arisin liquidations in the reporting period. g from sales and Nil 4 Total unrealized gains (losses) 5 Total latent revaluation gains (losses) 6 6 Any amounts of the above included in Tier 1 and /or Tier 2 capital 7 Capital requirements broken down by ap groupings, consistent with the Bank's metho- the aggregate amounts and the type of eq subject to any supervisory transition of provisions regarding regulatory capital requi dology, as well as juity investments r grandfathering
+3 The cumulative realized gains (losses) arising from sales and liquidations in the reporting period.
+Nil 4 Total unrealized gains (losses) 5 Total latent revaluation gains (losses) 6 Any amounts of the above included in Tier 1 and /or Tier 2 capital 7 Capital requirements broken down by appropriate equity groupings, consistent with the Bank's methodology, as well as the aggregate amounts and the type of equity investments subject to any supervisory transition or grandfathering provisions regarding regulatory capital requirements.